Government immigration plan suffers House of Lords defeat

 Until the two Houses can agree on the final wording of the bill, it cannot pass into law.

-Wit the parliamentary session expected to end within the next few weeks, ministers must decide whether they need to offer more compromises in order to get the bill into law before time runs out - or hope that peers give up.
+With the parliamentary session expected to end within the next few weeks, ministers must decide whether they need to offer more compromises in order to get the bill into law before time runs out - or hope that peers give up.

+The government has been able to revoke people's UK citizenship for more than a century, if they pose a threat to national security or where this is deemed to be in "the public interest", and the home secretary decides each case.

+In 2019, for instance, the citizenship of British-born Shamima Begum, who had travelled to Syria to join the Islamic State group in 2015, was revoked on security grounds.

 During the Lords debate, Baroness D'Souza, the former Lord Speaker, said it was a "legal fiction" to say that deprivation orders issued recently without notice "continue to be valid", as courts had ruled "to the contrary".